martymcmodding/guides.martysmods.com/docs/reshade/uninstalling/02manualuninstall.md

 # Manually Uninstalling ReShade

-Sometimes the ReShade Setup Tool isn't able to fully uninstall ReShade for whatever reason.
-This guide will walk you through the steps to fully uninstall manually ReShade.

----

 ## Navigate to your Application Folder
 Navigate your game or application's root folder where the primary executable is.
-To find this you can follow [our guide on finding your game or application's executable](/additionalguides/03findgameexecutable).
+To find this you can follow [our guide on finding your game or application's executable](../../additionalguides/findexecutable).

 ## Delete The Following Files (If Applicable)
 :::important
-if you are not able to find `.dll`, `.ini`, or `.log` files, make sure that you have [Windows File Extenions enabled](/additionalguides/01enablefileextensions).
+if you are not able to find `.dll`, `.ini`, or `.log` files, make sure that you have [Windows File Extenions enabled](../../additionalguides/fileextensions).
 :::

 | File Name       | Description                               |